Expulsion of runaway electrons using ECRH in the TCV tokamak: Discussion and conclusions

 \section{Discussion and conclusions}

 Runaway electrons are observed in TCV discharges when the parallel electric field exceeds the Connor-Hastie critical field by an order of magnitude or more.
 For very low density plasmas, the RE growth rates are sufficiently strong for REs to drive a significant fraction of the plasma current through an avalanche-dominated RE generation regime.
 The plasma current feedback system reacts to the increasing RE-driven current by reducing the parallel electric field until avalanche RE generation and RE losses balance.
 Here, the RE density is predicted to be resilient to density variations, as observed experimentally.
 Applying central ECRH to a TCV plasma in the high-RE current regime was seen to strongly reduce the RE density by up to three orders of magnitude.
 Such a reduction is sufficient to prevent the formation of a RE beam following a disruption triggered by massive gas injection.
 It is shown that the strongly reduced RE population is associated with a transition to a low-RE current regime where avalanche RE generation cannot compensate for RE losses.
-A 0-D model, developed in Section \ref{sec:regimes}, demonstrates that this transition results from the combined effects of an increased RE loss rate and increased conductivity of bulk electrons heated by ECRH.
+A 0-D model, developed in Section \ref{sec:regimes}, demonstrates that this transition results from the combined effects of an increased RE loss rate and a reduced Ohmic electric field -- with a correspondingly reduced RE avalanche generation rate -- due to the increased conductivity of bulk electrons heated by ECRH.
 The RE decay rate and RE density reduction factor both increase with ECRH power.
 A radial scan of the ECRH deposition location showed that RE expulsion is much stronger for central than off-axis ECRH.
 A plausible explanation is that core RE confinement remains mostly unaffected by off-axis ECRH.

 In a further set of experiments, not reported herein, varying the ECRH toroidal angle between discharges did not produce a noticeably different result.
 The HXR signal decay and asymptotic level are found to be similar for perpendicular ECRH, co, and counter-current drive configurations.
 It is worth noting that, under these conditions, the plasma current driven by EC waves was not significant and the loop voltage measured in the co- and counter-ECCD cases was near identical.
 It remains interesting to determine the effect of EC toroidal angle on RE expulsion in situations where the EC-driven current is significant.
 More generally, a strong reduction in the RE population resulting from a transition from a high- to low- RE density regime can be expected employing other sources of additional heating and current drive to reduce the Ohmic field, or by applying any method that augments RE losses.